Sheboygan Christian School

 Sheboygan Christian School is a state and nationally accredited, independent, 3K-12th grade Christian School.
 Each day SCS serves more than 500 students from over 300 families residing in Sheboygan, Manitowoc and Calumet counties.
 SCS families represent over 50 different churches.
-Sheboygan Christian School's mission is to partner with the Christian home, church and community to integrate a biblical perspective and academic excellence into everything that they do.
-They prepare students' hearts and minds for service in God's world.

 History

 Established in 1971, Sheboygan County Christian High School was founded by parents who wished for secondary education taught with a Biblical worldview.
 Its original location was inside a church on the outskirts of Sheboygan.
 The school has been overseen by an association of Christian parents committed to training their children in keeping with the teachings of the Holy Bible and governed by an elected board of trustees.
 It has grown to its present location at 929 Greenfield Avenue, on the south side of Sheboygan.

 In December 2015, the associations of Sheboygan County Christian High School and Sheboygan Christian School (a pre-kindergarten through 8th grade school on the city's north side) voted to merge.
 With the merger, the two schools merged both their associations and boards of trustees.
 Another addition was built onto the high school campus, and the K-8 school moved into the new wing, beginning with the 2021–22 school year.